DangerCove/DCOAboutWindow/README.md

 Clone this repo and add files from `DCOAboutWindow` to your project.

+The project relies on [DCOTransparentScroller](https://github.com/DangerCove/DCOTransparentScroller), so include that too.

 # Usage

 I've made [sample project](https://github.com/DangerCove/DCOAboutWindowExample) that accompanies this tiny guide.